daraghcurtis/cloudSystemCA2/README.md

 e.g here : `mininet@mininet-vm:~/mininet/custom` <br>
 2. create a file called `topo_v2.py` by doing `nano topo_v2.py` <br>
 3. copy the content from git repo file `topo_v2.py` to the new VM file `topo_v2.py` file
-3. Change the IP address in the file to the IP address of the remote VM where floodlight is running
+3. Change the IP address on lines  *14 - 15* in the mininet Vm file `topo_v2.py` to the IP address of the remote VM where floodlight is running
-*lines 14 - 15*
 Example :   <br>
 ```
-ip='192.168.147.62' # Ip address of floodlight server
+ip='192.168.147.62' # Ip address of remote running floodlight server
 port=6653 # Remote controller port listening on floodlight
 ```
 4. save the file : `ctl+x, y, enter`